tarunprabhu/kitsune/kitsune/docs/FAQ.md

 The questions here have been raised on several occasions, so we address them here.

+(faq-difference-kitsune-tapir)=
 ## What is the difference between Kitsune and Tapir?

 Tapir is an extension to LLVM that allows fork-join parallelism to be exposed to LLVM's optimizer.
-Kitsune uses these extensions and adds [tapir targets](glossary-tapir-target) for, most notably, NVIDIA ([cuda](tapir-targets-cuda)) and AMD ([hip](tapir-targets-hip)) GPUs and also other runtime systems ([pthreads](tapir-targets-pthreads)) [^1].
+This extension adds some [instructions](Instructions.md) and [passes](Passes.md) to LLVM.
+It also includes modifications to the [standard LLVM passes](https://llvm.org/docs/Passes.html) to work correctly with these instructions.
+Kitsune builds on these extensions and adds a number of [tapir targets](glossary-tapir-target) for, most notably, NVIDIA ([cuda](tapir-targets-cuda)) and AMD ([hip](tapir-targets-hip)) GPUs and also other runtime systems ([pthreads](tapir-targets-pthreads)) [^1].
 Kitsune's